 Social Distancing Practices – Social contact is limited at our hotels because all our rooms are accessed from outside, we don’t have hallways and we don’t have a common breakfast area.
 We have one common area (the lobby) where a hand sanitizing station is set up with instructions as you enter our lobby.

-Nature’s Inn Family thanks everyone for their continued support, wishes everyone good health and encourages everyone to stay safe.
+Nature’s Inn Family thanks everyone for their continued support, wish everyone good health, and encourages everyone to stay safe.

 A little bit of our history…